 Babies can be active throughout the day and night, says Anne Richley, but they won’t be continuously active so don’t be worried if your baby has a rest for while.
 Babies don’t always move, especially when they are sleeping.

 Babies can sleep for anything from 20 minutes to 40 minutes, and sometimes they can even have a longer nap of anything up to 90 minutes.

 You might also find that your baby’s very active at night and in the morning, but you don’t feel a huge amount during the course of the day.
 This is very normal as babies become very used to noise and your activity outside the womb and they often move more when you stop.

 Think about how we walk around rocking a baby to sleep for comfort.
 It’s the same thing when your baby’s in your uterus.
 So when you sit down and rest, your baby might wake up as the rocking stops.

 When will my partner be able to feel my baby kick?

-“I think it was around the 22-23 week mark when bub was really really active so that hubby could start feeling the kicks,” says MFMer Lucy_Spoon.
-She usually goes quiet if her daddy touches my belly (might be a good sign that he’s going to be some sort of baby whisperer).
-But now that I am 34 weeks, when I’m giving hubby a hug in bed she kicks his back ha ha!”
+“I think it was around the 23-week mark when my baby got really active so that my husband could start feeling the kicks,” says Lucy_Spoon on our MadeForMums Chat forum.
+“My baby usually goes quiet if her Daddy touches my belly (might be a good sign that he’s going to be some sort of baby whisperer).
+Now that I am 34 weeks, when I’m giving hubby a hug in bed she kicks his back!”

 What will make my baby move more?

-You can probably second guess half of the things that will make a baby move before you even experience it, such as:
+You can probably second-guess half of the things that will make a baby move before you even experience it, such as:

 - hot, cold or fizzy drinks